-- The country that Dutch and his squad go to is called Val Verde which a fictional place in Joel Silver films when they need a country in Central/South America to avoid any political problems.
+- The country that Dutch and his squad go to is called Val Verde which is a fictional place in Joel Silver films where they need a country in Central/South America to avoid any political problems.
 Dutch mentions Val Verde in his tapes for Predator Hunting Grounds.
 However, Isabelle in Predators as well as the Predator novelization refers to the country as Guatemala.

 - The 1989 comic book series Predator: Concrete Jungle and its sequels Predator: Cold War and Predator: Dar River was originally supposed to feature Dutch but instead was changed to his brother John Schaefer.

 - Predator is the third film in which Arnold Schwarzenegger wears a Seiko model H558-5009 diver’s watch.
 Since nicknamed “The Arnold”, it is highly sought-after by collectors and regularly trades for values in excess of its original retail cost.